chainguard-dev/edu/content/chainguard/administration/custom-idps/azure-ad/index.md

 chainctl auth login
 ```

 Note that this bootstrap account can be used as a [backup account](/chainguard/chainguard-enforce/authentication/custom-idps/#backup-accounts) (that is, a backup account you can use to log in if you ever lose access to your primary account).
-However, if you prefer to remove this rolebinding after configuring the custom IDP, you may also do so.
+However, if you prefer to remove this role-binding after configuring the custom IDP, you may also do so.

 To configure Chainguard, make a note of the following details from your Azure Active Directory application: